code-of-kai/git_veil/README.md

 - Ascon-128a: NIST LWC winner (2023)
 - ChaCha20-Poly1305: Bernstein, IETF RFC 8439

-All algorithms won actual competitions.
+All algorithms are competition winners or international standards.
 We didn't just pick random papers.
 We just picked more of them than necessary.

 ---